 There are English-medium international schools in Lyon, Nice, Toulouse, Grenoble and Paris, with the capital offering a large and varied menu of international options, including Iraqi, Japanese, Russian, Polish, German, Spanish, Italian and Swedish schools.
 Bilingual schooling in French and English is also widely available, especially at primary level.

-France has 17 IB World Schools, which are all authorised to teach the International Baccalaureate Diploma, and three also teaching the Middle Years Programme and Primary Years Programme.
+France has 19 IB World Schools, which are all authorised to teach the International Baccalaureate Diploma, and three also teaching the Middle Years Programme and Primary Years Programme.
 All teach in English and 16 provide bilingual instruction in French and English.

 The private sector also includes Catholic schools, such as the American-curriculum Marymount International School, Paris, and boarding schools, such as the British-curriculum Mougins School and the International Bilingual School of Provence, which offers IB, French, British and American programmes.